Sona-Fathima12/VSDIAT-openlane/README.md

 ## Circuit design step

 In the design process of a standard cell, the height of the cell is decided by the distance between the power rail (VDD) and ground rail (GND), while the width depends on the required timing and drive strength.
 The design process has three main steps: circuit design, layout design, and characterization.
-In circuit design, we first create the logic function (like an inverter), and then model it using PMOS and NMOS transistors to match the library standards.
+In circuit design, we first create the logic function (like an inverter), and then model it using PMOS and NMOS transistors to match the library standads.
 The outputs of this step include files like CDL, GDSII, LEF, and an extracted SPICE netlist.
 In the layout design step, we take the transistor-level circuit and draw its layout using PMOS and NMOS networks.
 ![image](https://github.com/user-attachments/assets/24650768-b9ae-4d53-8015-e77fcc84e23c)

 We then create network graphs, find an Euler’s path to optimize the layout, and draw a stick diagram based on it.
 This stick diagram is then turned into the actual layout following design rules.
 Once this layout is ready, we extract parasitic components like resistance and capacitance.
 The final step is characterization, where we simulate the cell to  measure its timing, power, and noise behavior.

 ## Layout design step